practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 ## Microbenchmark program: speed part

-The original [random_streams_for_perf_stats.pp](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Free%20Pascal/random_streams_for_perf_stats.pp) program for Object Free Pascal needed **significant amount of refactoring** to make it work for the Blaise Pascal Compiler.
+The original [random_streams_for_perf_stats.pp](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Free%20Pascal/random_streams_for_perf_stats.pp) program for Object Free Pascal needed **significant amount of refactoring** to make it work for the Blaise Pascal Compiler, because almost the whole established type system of Free Pascal is gone at this compiler!

-I practically re-developed it from the ground up with lots of help from Google AI: [random_streams_for_perf_stats_blaise.pp](./random_streams_for_perf_stats_blaise.pp)
+So, I practically re-developed the microbenchmark program(s) from the ground up with lots of help from Google AI: [random_streams_for_perf_stats_blaise.pp](./random_streams_for_perf_stats_blaise.pp)

-Almost the whole established type system of Free Pascal has gone!

-Building and running a standalone executable for Linux (still takes) some effort as these commands show:
+Building and running a standalone executable for Linux (still) takes some effort as these commands show:

 ```
 $ sudo mkdir /rtl  # do this only once if not done yet